-We’re a family-run business who opened our first showroom in 2010.
-Our team of designers, cabinet makers and tradespeople - headed by managing director Mark Tonkin - have decades of experience in the industry between them.
+We’re a family-run business who have been renovating kitchens in Melbourne and beyond since our first showroom opened in 2010.
+Our team of designers, cabinet makers and tradespeople – headed by managing director Mark Tonkin – have decades of experience in the industry between them.
 Many have worked together for more than 12 years.

 We have three showrooms in Melbourne.
 You’ll find: